Interviews: Red Hat CEO Jim Whitehurst Answers Your Questions - Slashdot

 You are assuming he wrote all his own replies with no help from any of his 10,700 employees.

+He's not a full-time engineer or anything, but he's as much of a tinkerer as many

+/. readers.
+That was one of the things that got him hired as

-Summary of systemd NFS answer; on "merit" adoption (Score:5, Insightful)
+Summary of systemd NFS answer; on "merit" adoption (Score:4, Insightful)

 "[b]It is best not to blame systemd for problems that go away when you stop using systemd.[/b]"